FLAME: Federated Learning Across Multi-device Environments: Discussion and Limitations

-\textbf{The Use of Energy and Latency Profiles.} We created energy and inference latency profiles of various embedded devices, and assigned those profiles to the FL clients in our evaluation.
+We created energy and inference latency profiles of various embedded devices, and assigned those profiles to the FL clients in our evaluation.
 This methodology of simulating the energy drain and latency behavior of clients can assist FL researchers in quantifying the resource consumption of their algorithms in a quasi-realistic setup.
 That said, currently we have only profiled nine embedded processors specifically for HAR models.
 In order to scale this approach, more fine-grained profiles should be developed that can quantify the resource consumption on client devices based on the number of mathematical operations needed during local model training.